clarenceb/sidekiq_sinatra_spike/README.md

     # Exit redis-cli with CTRL-D

-Testing Sidekiq on JRuby 1.7.4
+Testing Sidekiq on JRuby 1.7.9
 ------------------------------

 On the VM:

     cd /vagrant
-    rbenv local jruby-1.7.4
+    rbenv local jruby-1.7.9
-    gem install bundler
+    gem install bundler --no-ri --no-rdoc
     rebenv rehash
     bundle install
     rbenv rehash

-Now we are using JRuby 1.7.4.
+Now we are using JRuby 1.7.9.

 Follow the steps in `Testing Sidekiq on MRI 1.9.3` above to test out Sidekiq with Sinatra.